Big Pattern Cards

 • The Empress: growth, care, body, fertility of life and ideas

-• The Emperor: order, boundary, structure, the need to govern the situation
+• The Emperor: order, boundary, rules, the need to guide the situation

 • The Hierophant: tradition, teaching, vows, shared rules and inherited wisdom